ethersphere/swarm-guide/contents/runninganode.rst

 .. code-block:: none

-  geth --datadir $DATADIR account new
+  $GOPATH/bin/geth --datadir $DATADIR account new

 You will be prompted for a password: